servicebinding/spec/README.md

 ### 3. Request service binding

 * How do we request a binding from a service (assume the service has been provisioned)
+  * One option:
+    * apiVersion: apps.openshift.io/v1alpha1
+    * kind: ServiceBindingRequest

 * How is that binding authorized?

 ### 4. Mounting binding information

 * Where in the container do we mount the binding information (e.g. what is the structure of the folders / files)
+  * One option:
+    * `platform/bindings/<service-id>/metadata`
+    * `platform/bindings/<service-id>/secret`

 * Consideration with clusters, namespaces, or VMs

 ### Extra:  Consuming binding